dragsirbu/exercises_05/README.md

 ## Exercise 6

 Clone this remote repository to your local machine (yes, the exercises themselves are actually a repository!).
 The repository should be cloned with a new name: “DNPisKing”.
 Next, display all of the commits of the repository in a terminal, each commit being on a single line.
-Make changes to the README.cd file and add a few new files.
+Make changes to the README.md file and add a few new files.
 Commit all changes at once and try pushing them to the remote repo.
 What happens?
 Create a new GitHub repository and push your changes to this remote instead.

 *Consider:*